-SWMCCC / DADC maintains verbal and contractual agreements to house inmates from different jurisdictions including U.S. Border Patrol, Federal Bureau of Prisons, United States Marshal Service, and the DOCR Parole and Probation as well as the counties of McKenzie, Burleigh, Williams, Oliver, Billings, Bowman, Dunn, Golden Valley, Hettinger, Slope and Stark, cities of Beach, Belfield, Killdeer, Medora, Bowman, and New England.
+SWMCCC/DADC maintains verbal and contractual agreements to house inmates from different jurisdictions including U.S. Border Patrol, Federal Bureau of Prisons, United States Marshal Service, and the DOCR Parole and Probation as well as the counties of McKenzie, Burleigh, Williams, Oliver, Billings, Bowman, Dunn, Golden Valley, Hettinger, Slope and Stark, cities of Beach, Belfield, Killdeer, Medora, Bowman, and New England.

-SWMCCC / DADC has twenty-one (21) phones located throughout the facility for inmate use and sixteen (16) additional phones, which are primarily used for attorney phone calls.
-Each cell is equipped with an intercom that allows offenders to communicate with staff.
+SWMCCC/DADC has twenty-one (21) phones located throughout the facility for inmate use and sixteen (16) additional phones, which are primarily used for attorney phone calls.
+Each cell is equipped with an intercom that allows inmates to communicate with staff.
 The jail lobby is monitored twenty-four hours a day.

-SWMCCC / DADC has one hundred and forty (140) cameras throughout the facility..
+SWMCCC/DADC has one hundred and forty (140) cameras throughout the facility, all of which are operational with monitors located in the master control center.
 One hundred and eight (108) of these cameras have a constant display.
-Note: electronic surveillance is not a substitute for periodic personal observations by facility employees.
+Access to all other cameras is performed via switchable electronics.
+Electronic surveillance is not a substitute for periodic personal observations by facility employees.

-SWMCCC / DADC has a vehicle sally port that provides entry for all vehicle traffic and emergency vehicles.
-SWMCCC / DADC utilizes handheld metal detecting wands that are used throughout the facility and for any individual entering the facility through the front entrance.
+SWMCCC/DADC has a vehicle sally port that provides entry for all vehicle traffic and emergency vehicles.
+SWMCCC/DADC utilizes handheld metal detecting wands that are used throughout the facility and for any individual entering the facility through the front entrance.